CauldronDevelopmentLLC/dockbot/README.md

 configurations.

 # Installation
-You can install dockbot as follows:
+You can install dockbot with pip as follows:

+    pip install dockbot

+Or from GitHub:

     git clone https://github.com/CauldronDevelopmentLLC/dockbot
     cd dockbot
     sudo python setup.py install

-# Overview
+# Configuring a Dockbot Project
 To use dockbot you need to create a ``dockbot.json`` configuration file in a directory of it's own and a number of **slaves** in a directory called ``slaves``.
 In the slave directories you also have ``dockbot.json`` files